 Surf legendary breaks atop vibrant reefs and be back in time for happy hour at your surf resort.
 Doesn’t that sound like the dream?
 That’s why surfers flock to the islands of Fiji to enjoy some of the best tropical surfing out there.
 Either make it your holiday destination to learn how to surf or experienced surfers can get on the waves of the powerful and fun reef breaks that Fiji has to offer.
 So get ready for surfing in paradise with this complete guide to surfing in Fiji.
 We’ve got everything covered, from when to surf in Fiji to what resorts are going to give you the best surf experience.

 - Booties are a good idea to protect your feet from the reefs, included in our Complete Fiji Packing List

-- Fiji might have a reputation for being an advanced surf spot, but there are plenty of surf schools to help people of all ages and abilities to learn how to surf!
+- Fiji might have a reputation for being an advanced surf spot, but there are plenty of surf schools and lessons to help people of all ages and abilities to learn how to surf in Fiji!